bytescansecurity/audits/README.md

 ### HyperLedger Fabric
 ByteScan is the number one provider of CosmWasm audits and the preferred audit partner of the Terra platform, serving as a partner in the Terraform Capital program.

+### EOS
+The EOS Public Network is a blockchain that operates on Delegated Proof of Stake, built based on the concept of an operating system with limited resources like RAM and CPU.
+The smart contracts in EOS are upgradable by default and written in CPP.

 ### Emerging Platforms
 We are constantly investing in new talent and research on emerging platforms yet to be covered by a comprehensive security ecosystem.
 If you are working on more recent additions to the smart contract work, such as Cardano or NEAR, we are able to help you secure your applications.